frontiago/pokedex/README.md

 ## Pokedex
 Pokedex using Html, CSS and Javascript.

-Click at the buttons and see the status and habilities for each pokemon.
+Click on the buttons and see the status and habilities for each pokemon.

 ### 👁️ [View Online](https://frontiago.github.io/pokedex/)